jcarpenter/Haida-Tests2/ARCHITECTURE.md

 	* Init
 		* Populate preloaded apps from JSON file
 * PubSub
-	* Functions as Topic Event Channel?
+	* Functions as Topic Event Channel.
+Is declared inside IIFE inside external pubsubz.js file.
+Provides all the functions necessary for pub/sub pattern.
 * App.Home
 	* Needs to be populated
 	* Needs to be accessed